AI Toolbox for Developers: Find Past Coding Sessions Instantly (2026)

 Yes.
 All indexed conversations are stored locally in the browser's IndexedDB database.
 No conversation content is transmitted to external servers for search or filtering.
 Paid-tier status is verified through Polar using your email only.
 The extension does not collect telemetry on queries or results.

-Can Gemini Toolbox organize conversations into folders or tag them by project?
+Can AI Toolbox organize conversations into folders or tag them by project?

-No. Gemini Toolbox is a focused search and export extension and does not include folders, pins, or tags.
+No. AI Toolbox is a focused search and export extension and does not include folders, pins, or tags.
 Developers typically organize by using project codenames or repository names inside their conversation titles, then relying on full-text search to recover them.
-If folders are critical to your workflow, ChatGPT Toolbox on chatgpt.com includes folders and subfolders.
+If folders are critical to your workflow, AI Toolbox on chatgpt.com includes folders and subfolders.

-How does Gemini Toolbox compare to Claude Toolbox for developers?
+How does AI Toolbox compare to AI Toolbox (formerly Claude Toolbox) for developers?

-Gemini Toolbox is built for gemini.google.com, and Claude Toolbox is built for claude.ai.
+AI Toolbox is built for gemini.google.com, and AI Toolbox is built for claude.ai.
 They are sister products from the same publisher.
-Claude Toolbox adds full-text search, message bookmarks (2 conversations free, 1000 on Premium), and TXT/JSON export.
+AI Toolbox adds full-text search, message bookmarks (2 conversations free, 1000 on Premium), and TXT/JSON export.
 Developers who use both platforms typically install both extensions side by side.

-What is the keyboard shortcut to open Gemini Toolbox search?
+What is the keyboard shortcut to open AI Toolbox search?

 Cmd+Shift+F on Mac or Ctrl+Shift+F on Windows and Linux.
 The shortcut works on any page under gemini.google.com and focuses the cursor directly in the search field.
 Recent searches (last 5) are stored locally so common queries do not need to be retyped.